 Indy residents love to play outside.
 Here are some of our favorite spots for a little fresh air.

-Canal Walk: Tour this unique Indianapolis space, which stretches from White River State Park to Indianapolis' near north side, on foot, bike, boat or Segway.
+Canal Walk: Tour this unique Indianapolis space, which stretches from White River State Park to Indianapolis' near north side, on foot, bike, or boat.

 Military Park: Originally a Civil War encampment, Military Park is home to Indianapolis' biggest festivals including Irish Fest and the Eiteljorg Museum's annual Indian Market.